iamtusharbala/iamtusharbala/README.md

 <h2 align="left">Hi 👋!
-My name is Tushar Balakrishnan and I'm a Senior Systems Engineer at Infosys!</h2>
+My name is Tushar Balakrishnan and I'm an Associate Consultant at Infosys!</h2>

 ###